jgmenu/jgmenu/docs/manual/jgmenu-ob.1.md

 # DESCRIPTION

-`jgmenu_run ob` coverts openbox XML menu data to jgmenu flavoured CSV.
+`jgmenu_run ob` converts openbox XML menu data to jgmenu flavoured CSV.
 If no `<file>` or `--cmd=<cmd>` is specified, `~/.config/openbox/menu.xml` or `/etc/xdg/openbox/menu.xml` will be used if they exist, giving higher precedence to the former.